nushastro/website/docs/cosmology/observations/galaxy_redshift.md

 $$v = H_0 d$$

-Here, $H_0$ is the Hubble constant, which stands at around 70 km/s/Mpc, $\pm$ quite a bit, due to something called Hubble Tension, a disrepancy in the measured Hubble constant from different methods.
+Here, $H_0$ is the Hubble constant, which stands at around 70 km/s/Mpc, $\pm$ quite a bit, due to something called Hubble Tension, a discrepancy in the measured Hubble constant from different methods.

 What could be causing such galaxies to rush away?